A civil dispute may include any of the following areas:

 Our goal is to advance our clients’ business objectives.
 To reduce litigation risk, we develop compliance programs and provide training.
 While we are prepared to advocate for our clients if they find themselves in a commercial dispute, we recognize that litigation or arbitration is not the answer to every dispute.
 When appropriate, we work with our clients to help them resolve their disputes through mediation or other business-focused alternative dispute resolution techniques.
 However, when conflict is unavoidable, businesses and individuals across Arkansas turn to Wilson & Haubert, PLLC.

 Churches and other religious organizations are like any other institution and the individuals who work for them.
 They need honest, aggressive advocacy when involved in a dispute.
 At the same time, the attorneys who represents them needs to understand the ecclesiastical context that is involved when dealing with a religious entity.

 When disputes arise involving a religious organization, Wilson & Haubert, PLLC, has experience in representing the organization as well as individuals involved in the church.
 Dennis K. Wilson has more than 20 years of experience as a Baptist ordained Pastor.
-Stefan K. McBride is also an ordained minister and a seminary graduate.
-Our attonreys use their unique knowledge and insight to provide exceptional service on behalf of their clients.
+Our attorneys use their unique knowledge and insight to provide exceptional service on behalf of their clients.